 Big Data – an explosion in data generated from multiple sources – is expected to affect most organizations if it has not done so already.
 While this can present opportunities as well as challenges, data center operators need a strategy for this large and sometimes unpredictable growth.
-Today, Kohler Uninterruptible Power (UPSs) are essential to such strategies.
-Here, Kenny Green, technical support manager at Kohler Uninterruptible Power Ltd, a Kohler Company, looks at the UPS topologies that help data centers meet the challenges of Big Data.
+Today, uninterruptible power supplies (UPSs) are essential to such strategies.
+Here, Alex Emms, Operations Director at KOHLER Uninterruptible Power Ltd, looks at the UPS topologies that help data centers meet the challenges of Big Data.

 According to IBM, we create 2.5 quintillion (1018) bytes of data every day, with growth so fast that 90% of the data in the world today has been generated in the last two years.
 Much of this data, in terms of its size and rate of growth is unstructured, unrelated and unpredictable as it is generated by sources as varied as climate sensors, trading data, blogs and social media as well as customer records and other more traditional content.
 Some corporations are seeing this as an opportunity as well as a challenge; with the right tools, the emerging availability of this data provides possibilities for deeper insights into their operation, allowing better-informed, more accurate business decisions to be made.

 However, handling this growth in data, and applying new computing solutions to extract the required intelligence, calls for a significant increase in computing power and its associated infrastructure.
 A report commissioned by Cable & Wireless Worldwide highlights that companies studying Big Data applications have discovered that over the next two years, capacity requirements will grow by 40% to 50%.
 However, in spite of this, most organizations are yet to consider this within their forward capacity planning (see Figure 1).

 Fig 1: most organisations have yet to properly consider their forward planning capacity